syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/03.compute/docs.en.md

 ### Standard instance types (M1 & M2)

 Standard instances generally offer you good performance, availability and storage durability.
 Disk data will be distributed across multiple servers (SysEleven Distributed Storage).
+The difference between M1 and M2 types is the storage technology used.

 We recommend these instance types for most workloads and applications.

-!! **M2 instance types still in beta phase**
-!!
-The M2 instance types are storing the disk image on a different distributed storage (ceph) than the M1 type.
-!!
-We are currently in the beta phase for this distributed storage system.

 #### Balanced